kevin-llps/todo-list/features.md

-## New Feature: Create a new To-Do
+## Features

 ### Description
-This feature allows users to create a new to-do item in the to-do list.
+These features allow users to manage Todo items in the Todo list.

 ### Endpoints
 - `POST /todos`: Create a new Todo item.
 If it succeeds, it should return :
     - 201 HTTP status
     - New Todo as body response
+A Todo item is created according to several rules :
+- Mandatory fields must be validated in the API input.
+- If mandatory fields are missing, it should return :
+    - 400 HTTP status
+    - An explicit error message as body response

 - `GET /todos`: Get all Todo items.
 If it succeeds, it should return :